ModelingValueGroup/dclareForMPS/README.md

 ## Installation
 In an installation of JetBrains MPS (2019.2 or higher) ...
 1. install the DclareForMPS.zip plugin
-2. open one of the example MPS-Projects
+2. open one of the example MPS-Projects (see below)
 3. switch on the Dclare engine (Settings... > Dclare)
 ![check the engine checkbox](docs/engineOn.png "Engine on")
 4. rebuild the example project